dangom/fluctus/README.rst

 Installation
 ------------

-osclib is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.7+.
+fluctus is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.7+.

 .. code-block:: bash

-    $ pip install osclib
+    $ pip install fluctus

 The optinal WIP viz module requires ants, which is not listed as a requirement.

 License
 -------

-osclib is distributed under the terms of both
+fluctus is distributed under the terms of both

 - `MIT License <https://choosealicense.com/licenses/mit>`_
 - `Apache License, Version 2.0 <https://choosealicense.com/licenses/apache-2.0>`_